Proper pipetting: 10 tips on how to pipette

 Note: The first and the last dispenses should not be used for the assay because they contain the largest errors.

 Viscous samples can be challenging to pipette.
 They usually enter the tip more slowly than other liquids and tend to stick to the tip wall when being dispensed because of their low elasticity.
 Therefore, you should apply the following techniques when pipetting viscous liquids:

 - Viscous samples should be aspirated and dispensed at slower speeds.
 Moverover, pausing after every aspiration or dispense gives the liquid more time to smoothly move into or out of the tip.

 - To avoid that you dispense volumes that are too low because of liquid adhering to the tip's inside wall, you need to use the "Reverse pipet" mode.
 As it aspirates the selected volume plus an extra dispense that will be discarded, it is ideal to compensate for the retained liquid.
 An additional benefit of reverse pipetting is that there is no blow-out at the end.
 This prevents that viscous liquids start to foam or form air bubbles.

 9. Volatile liquids

-Pre-wet pipette tips to humidify the dead air space.
-Volatile solutions should be pipetted quickly and in “Reverse pipet” mode.
+Volatile liquids can be difficult to pipette accurately.
+As they evaporate faster than aqueous solutions, tips often start to drip.
+To prevent dripping tips, you should pre-wet your pipette tip to humidify the dead air space.
+This can be achieved by aspirating and dispensing the full volume of your tip three times using the liquid you will be pipetting.
+Additionally, volatile solutions should be pipetted quickly and in “Reverse pipet” mode.
 The "Reverse pipet" mode incorporates a larger sample volume to minimize the effect of evaporation on the actual volume to be delivered.

 10. Calibrate based on liquid density